 Progressing as a Whole

-African Elder Malidoma Some explains purpose in this way:
+African Elder Malidoma Some explains life purpose in this way:

 "Every person is sent to this outpost called earth to work on a project that is intended to keep the cosmic order healthy.
 Any person that fails to do what he or she must do energetically stains the cosmic order."

-We all have inklings of how we need to change and grow each day.
-Following these small steps opens us up to more clues, more clarity, and the magic of a life on purpose.
-This "following our nose" is how we find our place in the fabric of life.
-This is how we evolve our world.
-We can sense into what is required of us in the present moment by one small, kind, healthy, giving, or positive act at a time.
-And we need not be discouraged if our purpose does not get "finished" in our lifetime.
-Even if we choose to embody a specific quality in the world, such as love, peace, appreciation or generosity, we never will quite finish.
-Most of us live our life purpose to a point, and then we inspire other people to carry on with our mission.
+We all have inklings about how we need to grow.
+Following each small step opens us up to more clues, further clarity, and the magic of a life on purpose.
+By intuitively "following our nose" we find our place in the tapestry of life.

+Creative people often see things years in advance.
+It can take a long time to grow into a big vision.
+And, we need not be discouraged if our purpose does not get "finished" in our lifetime.
+We might live into our life purpose to a point, and then we inspire other people to carry on with our mission.

-Often our purpose is to play our one instrument in the symphony of something much larger that is trying to come into this life.
-For example I may not be able to completely communicate the benefits of art and healing, but I have a part to play.
+We all have a part to play.
+Our collective purpose is to play one instrument in the symphony of something much larger.
 As the Talmud says, "You are not required to finish the work, neither are you free to desist from it."